Script Editor

 Remove — deletes a section.

-In a code cell you can also:
+In the code cell, you can also:

 -